cleanlab/cleanlab-studio/README.md

 cleanlab dataset upload --modality tabular [dataset]
 ```

-If you have a dataset with columns where this package isn't able to correctly guess the data/feature types, see the [reference](#reference) on dataset schemas.
+If you have a dataset with columns where this package isn't able to correctly infer the data/feature types, see the [reference](#reference) on dataset schemas.

-### Download corrected data
+### Download Cleanset

 To download clean labels (i.e., labels that have been fixed through the Cleanlab Studio interface), first find the ID of the cleanset.
 You can find this by clicking the "Export Cleanset" button in the top right of a project page.